pzelasko/blog-src/input/posts/interspeech-2017-recap.md

 I've just returned from the Interspeech 2017 conference in Stockholm.
 I've had a great time there, getting to know other researchers and engineers working on different aspects of speech.
 Since there were many tracks conducted in parallel, I'm pretty sure that I've missed many interesting presentations, but I tried my best to move around quickly and absorb as much knowledge as I could.
 Here's some of the papers/posters/presentations that I especially liked.

+_Edit: I've corrected some typos and added 2 more papers which weren't in my notes but I remembered them later._

 ## Automatic Speech Recognition

 **Rescoring-aware Beam Search for Reduced Search Errors in Contextual Automatic Speech Recognition** - the authors investigated the problem of how to successfully utilise a relatively small rescoring language model (LM) based on the information about the speaker (e.g. words he added to his dictionary, geo-localization specific LMs, his activity in some mobile apps, etc.) during the decoding stage of ASR (on-the-fly rescoring).
 They were able to improve the word error rate (WER) for their use-case without significantly affecting the decoding speed.